 The fix: See if any of the above red flags might come up for you and your style in working and communications.
 If yes, fix it.
 It’s worth it.

-Outsourcing takes a lot from your plate, especially if you work with an experienced digital outsourcing company like us.
+Outsourcing takes a lot from your plate, especially if you work with an experienced digital outsourcing company like ours.

-Having worked with thousands of clients from the US, Australia, Canada, UK and New Zealand, we have seen a great deal.
+Having worked with thousands of clients from the US, Australia, Canada, the UK, and New Zealand, we have seen a great deal.
 We’ve spoken to a lot of clients.
 We’ve met plenty of characters.

 We know what works, what doesn’t, and how to deliver the most from offshore digital teams.
 That said, we love what we do because we avoid clients who take the joy out of our work. 🙂